 Many people don’t realize that in addition to keeping your eyes healthy and addressing eye health challenges, optometrists can detect over 270 serious health conditions before symptoms ever occur.
 That’s because the eye is the only place in the body where any doctor can look at blood vessels and understand the health of an individual’s Continue reading

 We’re so pleased to share that Channel 7 News in Denver, interviewed our patient, Michael Gibbs who was in a car accident in 2015.
 Vision Therapy was the key to Michael returning to the life he loved after a traumatic brain injury.

+What is myopia?
 Myopia is a refractive error (commonly referred to as nearsightedness) causing distance vision to be blurry.
 The myopic eye is typically longer than the non-myopic eye.
 Myopia often occurs during childhood when the eye is still growing and the earlier it occurs, the more likely the myopia will worsen if appropriate interventions Continue reading

 Playing video games is an exciting hobby for both kids and adults.
 Not only is it incredibly fun, it can actually have visual skills benefits.
 Many digital games can improve your visual reaction time, expand your visual attention, and train your eyes to see in more detail.
 All of these things are excellent skills for Continue reading

 At Highline Vision Center, we trust Paragon CRT lenses.
 Paragon CRT is a specially designed therapeutic contact lens that gently and temporarily reshape the cornea while you sleep.
 Paragon CRT has been FDA approved since 2002 and has been found both safe and effective for patients of all ages when worn during sleeping hours.